mildlydeterministic/AYSTeamBuilder/README.md

 - `Date Of Birth`: MM/DD/YYYY format (used to compute age to 1 decimal place, half-up rounded)
 - `Years of Experience`: integer; column may be suffixed (e.g., `:(18643797)`), use the first matching prefix
 - `Uniform Size Selection`: text size label; column may be suffixed, use the first matching prefix
-- `Player Evaluation Ranking`: numeric or string evaluation score (format unknown)
+- `Player Evaluation Rating`: numeric evaluation score or "No Answer".
-- `sponsor_id`: optional column for sponsor tracking
+- `sponsor_id`: optional column for sponsor tracking.
+Expects text for

 **coaches.csv** must contain the following columns: